Key Takeaways

 The Hybrid Approach

-For teams with specific edge cases, a hybrid approach often makes the most sense: use a managed service for the majority of documents, and build custom solutions only for the exceptions.
+For teams with specific edge cases, a hybrid approach often makes the most sense: use a platform for the majority of documents, and build custom OCR solutions only for the exceptions.

-Some teams use Kynthar for 90% of documents (standard invoices, POs, quotes) and build custom open-source solutions for the 10% edge cases with unique requirements.
+Some teams use Kynthar for 90% of documents (standard invoices, POs, quotes, contracts) and the intelligence layer (anomaly detection, vendor scoring, contract enforcement), then build custom open-source OCR for the 10% of documents with unique parsing needs.

 Example Hybrid Setups